To establish within the Smithsonian Institution the National Museum of the American Latino, and for other purposes.

 Length: 20 pages

-This bill was introduced on June 15, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 15, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Congressional Hispanic Caucus Requests Meeting With Smithsonian Institution”

 — Rep. José Serrano [D-NY15] (Co-sponsor) on Oct 1, 2018

 Jun 15, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.